aidansmth/personal-site/content/blog/tools/index.md

 Useful tool for moving items to the trash rather than deleting them forever using **rm**.

 #### [neofetch](https://github.com/dylanaraps/neofetch)
 Cool tool to quickly display system information.
-A modern alternative to screenfetch that works on more o
+A modern alternative to screenfetch that works on more systems (particularly M1 versions of MacOS).
 ![Neofetch Example](neofetch.png)

 #### [youtube-dl](https://github.com/ytdl-org/youtube-dl)